evanap003300/OS-Project/readme.md

-Hello world this is the os
+This is my os which currently just loads the kernel in from memory.